Meat & The Environment Beyond Simple Climate Claims

 Supplements Explained: Benefits & Risks

 Key Takeaways Supplements are products that add vitamins, minerals, herbs, amino acids or other substances to the diet.
-They can help in some cases, but they are not a stand-in for meals built from real food [NIH ODS, 2023].
-Food has protein, fat, minerals and other compounds together in a form the body knows well. … Read more
+They can help in some cases, but they are not a stand in for meals made up of real food [NIH ODS, 2023].
+Food has protein, fat, minerals and other compounds together in a form the body … Read more

 Iodine & What the Highest Quality Evidence Shows

-Key Takeaways What Iodine Does Thyroid Hormone Iodine is a trace mineral the body uses to make thyroid hormone.
-These hormones help control growth, brain development, body heat, and energy use.
-The need for iodine rises in pregnancy because the mother must support her own thyroid system and the developing baby’s brain at the same … Read more
+Key Takeaways Iodine Basics Thyroid Hormone Iodine is a trace mineral.
+The thyroid uses it to make thyroid hormone.
+These hormones help control growth, body heat and energy use.
+A baby also needs enough thyroid hormone for normal brain development.
+During pregnancy, the mother must support her own thyroid system and the baby’s brain at … Read more

 Book Review: The Magnesium Miracle by Dr. Carolyn Dean